Introduction

 The Crosschain Function Calls layer enables execution of operations across networks, allowing crosschain applications to trigger and coordinate activities on multiple networks.
 This is the operational core of the stack, enabling functions to be executed remotely on another network.
 This capability is crucial for allowing synchronous workflows across networks in scenarios where actions on one network depend on the state or outcomes on another.
 It is this layer that orchestrates the remote execution of smart contract functions, ensuring that transactions are not only executed but done so in a manner that aligns with the overarching business logic defined in the applications layer.

 Crosschain function call protocols can be atomic or non-atomic.
 Non-atomic protocols do not ensure consistency across networks.
 That is, a segment of the overall crosschain flow may occur on a source network, with associated updates, but the segment on the destination network may fail, and hence the updates would not be applied on the destination network.
 A crosschain flow segment could fail for any of the reasons described below.
-Non-atomic protocols must provide a mechanism to resolve failures such that consistency is restored.

 Interfaces and Helper Functions